 - DBS Check: Yes

-Being willing to undertake initial and ongoing training which includes: 2 full days online training followed by an exam; role play sessions with fellow volunteers; various e-learning modules (see training section below for more details)
+Being willing to undertake initial and ongoing training which includes: 2 full days online training followed by a test; role play sessions undertaking test cases with fellow volunteers; various e-learning modules (see training section below for more details)

-Be willing to attend one foodbank session each week, Monday through to Saturday between 10.30 -12.30.
+Be willing to attend one Pantry session each week on Saturdays between 09.30 -12.30.

 Be willing to be the Mentor for at least one client at a time which will involve sitting with the client and 'unpacking' their situation using a 'fact-finder' tool in order to obtain all information necessary to be able to input the client's situation into the web-based debt advice programme.
 The Money Mentor will require good to excellent IT skills to perform this role.